Prologue by George Howe Colt / Read by George Newbern

 *A New York Times Notable Book* *A Kirkus Reviews Best Book of the Year*

-From the bestselling author of The Big House comes “a well-blended narrative packed with top-notch reporting and relevance for our own time” (TheBoston Globe) about the young athletes who battled in the legendary Harvard-Yale football game of 1968 amidst the sweeping currents of one of the most transformative years in American history.
+From the bestselling National Book Award finalist and author of The Big House comes “a well-blended narrative packed with top-notch reporting and relevance for our own time” (TheBoston Globe) about the young athletes who battled in the legendary Harvard-Yale football game of 1968 amidst the sweeping currents of one of the most transformative years in American history.